strong-type-systems/libregraphicsmeeting/current/2025/program/introduction_usability-ux_evaluation_methods.md

 ### Three takeaways of this session will be:

-* A basic awareness for usability/UX and the importance of evaluation of it
+* A basic awareness for usability/UX and the importance of evaluating it
 * An overview of the two major usability/UX evaluation methods heuristic evaluation and usability testing
 * A first idea how to use these methods for your/a software project